confidential-computing/governance/TAC/Meetings/2022/2022-02-24/CCC_TAC_Minutes-2022-02-24.md

 RJ noted that Linux packages have been uploaded to various package repositories and GitHub.

 She noted that Open Enclave SDK has a quarterly release cadence.
 Releases are also made when CVEs are fixed.
 She noted that the project averages six commits weekly.
-The committers are making progress towards Inclusive Open Source Communities orientation, and noted that this is being tracked in an issue.
+The committers are making progress towards Inclusive Open Source Communities orientation, and noted that this is being tracked in a github issue.

 RJ reviewed intentional work by the project to help diversify the organizations involved.
 She noted that that OE SDK has not yet published a list of adopters and is not yet ready to request Graduation stage.